MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/password-hash-sync-m365-ent-test-environment.md

 This configuration consists of:

-- Microsoft 365 E5 or Office 365 E5 trial or paid subscriptions with the DNS domain testlab.\<your public domain name> registered.
+- A Microsoft 365 E5 trial or paid subscription with the DNS domain testlab.\<your public domain name> registered.
 - A simplified organization intranet connected to the Internet, consisting of the DC1, APP1, and CLIENT1 virtual machines on a subnet of an Azure virtual network.

 Notice how the testlab.\<your public domain name> is now: